NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Now is the time when our shopping lists for holiday giving may include items for children of varying ages.
 While walking through the aisles, you’ll see plenty of new toys along with many of the tried-and-true classics (like building blocks and dolls).
 With all the options out there, how do you know which toys are best suited for what ages?
 The most colorful or cute toy on the shelf doesn’t always make it the best choice.
 It’s worthwhile to recognize that children of varying ages have achieved different development milestones.
 Just as you wouldn’t give an infant a LEGO® set, you also wouldn’t buy a four year old a teething rattle.

-Kenneth Fox, MD, a pediatrician at NorthShore, gives the following recommendations when shopping for age-appropriate toys:
+Molly Antoniollo, MD, Pediatrician at NorthShore give the following recommendations when shopping for age-appropriate toys:

 Play is essential to a child’s physical, cognitive, social and moral development.
 Toys, books and experiences that enrich creative play make wonderful gifts for the season and support healthy child development all year long.

 Can you remember a time when one of your children received a toy not well suited for his or her age?
 What did you do?